Chia-Network/chialisp-web/docs/puzzles/offers.md

 An offer has six potential states, as defined in [trade_status.py](https://github.com/Chia-Network/chia-blockchain/blob/main/chia/wallet/trading/trade_status.py "trade_status.py"):

 0. PENDING_ACCEPT -- The Maker has created the offer, but a Taker has not yet accepted it.
-The Maker's wallet has reserved the coins to be spent.
+The Maker's wallet has reserved the coin(s) to be spent.
 The spendbundle for the offer has not been sent to the mempool.
 1. PENDING_CONFIRM -- The Taker has accepted the offer.
-The Taker's wallet has reserved the coins to be spent.
+The Taker's wallet has reserved the coin(s) to be spent.
 The completed spendbundle has been sent to the mempool.
 2. PENDING_CANCEL -- The Maker has attempted to cancel the offer.
 Effectively, the Maker has accepted their own offer.
 Therefore, this offer's Maker and Taker are the same entity.
-The Maker-Taker's wallet has reserved all of the required coins.
+The Maker-Taker's wallet has reserved the required coin(s).
 The completed spendbundle has been sent to the mempool.
-3. CANCELLED -- Depending on which [type of cancellation](#cancellation "Offer cancellation") has been used, either
+3. CANCELLED -- Depending on which [type of cancellation](#cancellation "Offer cancellation") has been used, either:
   * The Maker's wallet has released the coins it had been reserving for this offer, or
   * The Maker-Taker's coins have been spent and new ones have been created in the Maker-Taker's wallet.
 4. CONFIRMED -- The Maker's and Taker's reserved coins have been spent in the same spendbundle.
-Effectively, the offer has been completed successfully.
+The offer has been completed successfully.
 5. FAILED -- The Taker attempted, and failed to accept the offer.
 This could have happened either because the Maker canceled the offer, or because another Taker took the offer first.